joe-dorward/the-python-programming-language/tkinter/dictionaries/dictionaries_v1.07_string_to_dictionary.md

 processing data.

-This version demonstrates how the dictionary-like string `dictionary_string` (below) can be used to populate a dictionary.
+This version demonstrates how the dictionary-like string `dictionary_string` (below) can be used to populate an actual Python dictionary.

 ```Python
 dictionary_string = "{ 'SW-0001': {'stencil': 'Visio-Switches.vss', 'model': 'SW-1-1-1-A'} }"